Updated. Originally posted 13th Oct 2018

 ● Project 885-M "Ash" (Ясень) Yasen-M , unofficially SEVERODVINSK-II Class

-The Yasen Class nuclear-powered cruise missile submarines (SSGN) represent the most modern and potent Russian submarines are and widely regarded as similar to the latest Western submarines.
+The Yasen Class nuclear-powered cruise missile submarines (SSGN) represent Russia's most modern and potent submarines.
+They are widely regarded as coming close to the latest Western submarines in terms of stealth.
 The closest comparison is the US Navy’s Seawolf Class but the Russian design incorporates a large bank of vertical launch tubes (VLS) for cruise missiles.

 Due to the end of the Cold War, the first boat, K-560 Severodvinsk, took almost 18 years to build followed by extended sea trails.
 This delay does not detract from their relative modernity however although some internal systems may be dated (the same can be said of many otherwise impressive Western boats).
 The second boat, K-561 Kazan, has followed a more typical build schedule.

 The SEVERODVINSK was the first Russian boat to feature a spherical sonar array instead of the typical cylindrical array found on almost all Russian submarines.
 This arrangement means that the torpedo tubes have to be moved aft to below the sail, and angled outwards to fire around the sonar which takes up the entire nose.

 The new Irtysh-Amphora bow and flank sonar was tested aboard a modified YANKEE Class SSBN, the pr.09780 "Kazan" (YANKEE-BIG NOSE) in 2005-7.
 The bow had to be enlarged, giving an indication of how large the SEVERODVINSK Class is: